Unresolved Grief Makes Mourning And Moping A Habit

 This is also true for job loss which has happened to millions of people because of the Virus shutdowns.
 Changes of circumstances, moving, not having enough food, or not going to school or work can all produce lasting grief and lasting emotional trauma.
 There are some 40 life experiences that can cause grief.

-In Covid 19, so many of the stressors I experienced are happening right now with millions of people who can’t be with their loved ones at the end of life.
+, so many of the stressors I experienced are happening right now with millions of people who couldn’t be with their loved ones at the end of life.
 When you don’t have a chance to say goodbye, the pain can feel excruciating.
 I, at least could attend my mother’s funeral.
 Others are deprived of even that comfort.
 For me, not receiving blessings from my mom for me and my baby were a lasting injury, but I also had wanted her to know that I was with her at the end.
 That felt like a lasting injury to her.

 Although sorrow is a normal reaction, unresolved grief has a more traumatic impact.
 As a result it can have a negative effect on one’s life.
 You may be asking yourself, “How do I know if I have unresolved grief?”